 A Few Examples

 I worked with Graeme a few years back, helping him get his website and content off the ground and well over the six-figure mark.
-Most of his posts follow the blog post writing format for coaches, as you will see.
+Here’s one superb article Builders, Three Must-Haves In Your Building Contracts To Get Paid Every Time.

 Use the six sections of this blog post writing format when crafting articles so that writing is a snap.
 Your visitors will appreciate it, and staying consistent in your marketing will so much be easier.